-'''

-cpdf -list-annotations in.pdf > annots.txt
+cpdf -list-annotations-json in.pdf > annots.json

-'''

-Print annotations from in.pdf, redirecting output to annots.txt.
+Print annotations from in.pdf in JSON format, redirecting output to annots.json.

-This produces an array of (page number, CPDFJSON) pairs giving the PDF structure of each annotation.
+This produces an array of (page number, annotation) pairs giving the PDF structure of each annotation.
 Destination pages for page links will have page numbers in place of internal PDF page links, and certain indirect objects are made direct but the content is otherwise unaltered.
 Here is an example entry for an annotation on page 10: